alec-kingsley/MatSheets/README.md

 The `Copy` and `Paste` buttons must be clicked before clicking a desired cell to either copy it or paste to it from the system clipboard.

 `Save As` and `Load` each work with `.csv` files. `New` will erase all progress.

+The spreadsheet may be "scrolled" using the arrow buttons at the top right of the screen.